Hadran (Talmud)

 Hadran (הַדְרָן) is a short prayer recited upon the completion of study of a tractate of the Talmud or a Seder of Mishnah.
 It is also the name of the scholarly discourse delivered at a siyum masechet, the ceremony celebrating the completion of study of a Talmudic tractate.

 Etymology

-Hadran is an Aramaic word used in the Talmud.
+Hadran is an Aramaic word used in the Talmud which literally means "we have returned."
 It is the first word of a short prayer that appears at the end of each tractate.
-The prayer reads: